MayDev-404/Esports-Management/README.md

 2. Set up your MySQL database using the provided schema: use esports_management.sql and import it in xampp control panel.
 4. Update db.php with your local database credentials.
 5. Launch the application using XAMPP, WAMP, or any local PHP server.
+(XAMPP would pe preferred)
 6. Open your browser and navigate to: http://localhost/esports-management/